CNAID/review/cytokineNetwork/readme.md

 Timeline:

+* 2020/01/05: download previous reports and reviews and saved them into this folder:
-* 2020/01/06: prepare a review manuscript to update our understanding to cytokine network of rheumatoid arthritis
+* 2020/01/03: prepare a review manuscript to update our understanding to cytokine network of rheumatoid arthritis